Syrian transitional government: Foreign affairs

 On 10 April 2025, South Korean Foreign Minister Cho Tae-yul visited Damascus and met with Syrian Foreign Minister Asaad al-Shaibani.
 During the meeting, both sides signed a formal agreement to establish diplomatic relations, which included plans to open embassies and exchange diplomatic missions.
 The agreement made Syria the last United Nations member state, outside of North Korea, to establish diplomatic relations with South Korea.

 On 18 April, Palestinian President Mahmoud Abbas met with al-Sharaa in Damascus, his first visit to Syria since 2009.
 They discussed strengthening bilateral ties and regional developments, including Gaza and the two-state solution, and agreed to form joint committees for cooperation.

 On 7 May 2025, Syrian president Ahmed al-Sharaa met with President Emmanuel Macron in France.
 It was his first official visit to a Western country since becoming president.
 On 14 May, he met with U.S. president Donald Trump in Saudi Arabia, marking the first meeting between American and Syrian heads of state since Bill Clinton and Hafez al-Assad convened in Geneva in 2000.
 Since then, a number of Western governments have lifted the sanctions on Syria, most notably the United States and the United Kingdom.

 On 15 May, al-Shaibani held a meeting with U.S. Secretary of State Marco Rubio in Antalya, Turkey.
-The meeting took place two days after Trump announced his decision to lift sanctions on Syria and initiate the normalization of bilateral relations.
+The meeting took place two days after Trump announced his decision to lift the sanctions on Syria and initiate normalization of bilateral relations.
 On 23 May, the Trump administration lifted a wide range of sanctions on Syria.
 On 30 June, Trump signed an executive order lifting sanctions imposed by the United States against Syria except those linked to the Assad family and their associates and related institutions.

+On 9 January 2026, during a historic visit to Damascus, European Commission President Ursula von der Leyen met with President al-Sharaa and announced a substantial financial assistance package of approximately €620 million to be disbursed in 2026 and 2027.
+This visit marked a significant shift in EU-Syria relations following the fall of the Ba'athist-led regime in late 2024.
+During her stay, von der Leyen described the ongoing clashes in Aleppo between the Syrian government and the Kurdish-led SDF as "worrying".

+Later that month in Moscow, al-Sharaa and Russian president Vladimir Putin discussed Syria's future and Russia's military presence in the country, as Russia sought to maintain ties with the transitional government after the fall of Bashar al-Assad.